nedlom/first-blog/_posts/2021-06-09-portfolio_project_1_cli_data_gem.markdown

 Tasked with building a command line interface (CLI) that scrapes data from a website, has classes that define and create objects that model the data, and offers a user-friendy, text-based interface to interact with those objects, I selected a website that offered a list-based presentation of items that would be familiar enough to work with given the previous lessons in the course: books.

-Goodreads offers a number of "most read" book lists.
-I chose the most read books in United States this week.

-Most Read Books This Week In The United States
+Goodreads offers a few "most read" book lists.
+I chose the Most Read Books This Week In The United States list.

 Each book listed on the main page is linked to a seperate page that provides extra details.
 A quick scan of both these sources implied that the following attributes could be retrieved: